ricardoareis/dotfiles/README.md

 # Disclaimer

-IT WAS NOT PRODUCED TO BE A DISTRIBUTION, use it if you would like to have a inspiration, fork it in your private, or public repo.
+IT WAS NOT PRODUCED TO BE A DISTRIBUTION, use it if you would like to have an inspiration, fork it in your private, or public repo.

 Feel free, to send me suggestions, but not inquiry me if something does work as you like.
 Doubts are welcome, I will answer if a have time.